jennxsierra/dualnet-chat/README.md

 # Dualnet Chat

-Dualnet Chat is a a demonstration of a command-line chat server and client applications using the OSI Layer 4 (Transport Layer) Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
+Dualnet Chat is a demonstration of a command-line chat server and client applications using the OSI Layer 4 (Transport Layer) Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 The technical differences are compared and contrasted.

 ## Deliverables